'Eurovegas' mega-casino approved in Spain, opposition grows

-Madrid government officials approved the mega-casino, dubbed “Eurovegas” by Spanish media, on Friday after winning a battle with Spain’s second-biggest city Barcelona to draw industry mogul Sheldon Adelson’s company Las Vegas Sands (LVS.N).
+Madrid government officials approved the mega-casino, dubbed “Eurovegas” by Spanish media, on Friday after winning a battle with Spain’s second-biggest city Barcelona to draw industry mogul Sheldon Adelson’s company Las Vegas Sands.

 The complex could transform the fortunes of Alcorcon, a down-at-heel commuter town some 15 kilometres (9 miles) south of the Spanish capital.
 Government officials say the 750-hectare site could create as many as 250,000 jobs in a country where over a quarter of the working-age population has no work.